 If you are a competitive soccer player with Ivy League goals, the best way you can help out an Ivy League coach is to have an AI that is at or above the average AI of non-athletes who get into the university.

 This is probably one of the most referred to articles on the Ivy League Academic Index for recruiting.
-It was published by the New York Times in December of 2011 and receive a lot of attention.
+It was published by the New York Times in December of 2011 and received a lot of attention.
 The reporter, Bill Pennington, explains some of the overlooked nuances of how the AI works.
 He also points out that

 The overall athletic A.I. can also be balanced by recruits with considerably higher A.I.’s who play other, lower-profile sports, or by recruits with exceedingly high A.I.’s who are stacked at the top end of a team’s roster.